 Generally, there are three terms applicable to arrests involving alcohol or other substances.
 These include:

 OVI – Operative a Vehicle while Impaired

 Although some states refer to each of these as a different crime, Ohio technically refers to these arrests as OVI.
 Conversely, DUI, OVI, and DWI are all loosely applied to any arrest involving drinking and driving.

 If you are ever arrested for driving under the influence in Ohio, you will want to educate yourself on the basics of the Ohio state DUI laws.
 Additionally, you will want to consult a reputable DUI attorney that can assist you throughout your case to ensure the best outcome.
 Exercising your constitutional right to representation will help you determine which legal defenses are available to you.
 Additionally, hiring an attorney will ensure you are represented in court.
-Mastandrea Law can help you if you have been charged with driving while impaired.
+Mastandrea Law, LLC can help you if you have been charged with driving while impaired.

 The DUI Process